 It’s amazing how small decorative items and accessories can make a huge impact in a room.
 Designers know the influence that rugs, lighting, throw pillows, art, and other accessories can have in a space and know how to use them wisely.

 Unfortunately, accessories and small decor can also break a space.
-Decorative items are the most inexpensive way to freshen or add a new look to a room, but because they are so easily had, if a decorator is not careful these items can quickly overtake the home.
+Decorative items are the most inexpensive way to freshen or add a new look to a room, but if a decorator is not careful, these items can quickly overtake the home.

-I’m a big proponent of neutrals in large furnishings and permanent fixtures, but I love using inexpensive accessories to really break out with pops of color and varying textures.
-Accessories can and should be used to add visual interest and contrast in a space, and accessories can easily and inexpensively be altered or exchanged to fit changing moods, styles or seasons.
+Neutrals are great in large furnishings and permanent fixtures, but inexpensive accessories are perfect to really break out with pops of color and varying textures.
+Accessories can and should be used to add visual interest and contrast in a space, and accessories can easily and inexpensively be altered or exchanged to fit changing moods, styles, or seasons.

 Mantles are commonly decorated with a mirror or art in the center, flanked by a candle or vase on each side, but this type of symmetrical arrangement can induce a snooze fest in a room more quickly than one of Grandpa Larry’s "stories."
 When arranging accessories, try going for balance instead of symmetry and group smaller items in odd numbers, such as in threes or fives.

 Think of accessories as decorations on a cake.
 Large accessories should be placed first and sparingly, with medium- and small-sized accessories filling in and adding balance where needed.
 Several small accessories can give the "feel" of a large item when grouped, but don’t forget to leave some breathing room.
 Not every nook and cranny in a room needs to be filled with the decor.